uzborg950/SARAS-ESAD-Baseline/README.md

       - ..

 - Now your dataset is ready, that is time to download imagenet pretrained weights for ResNet backbone models.
 - Weights are initialised with imagenet pretrained models, specify the path of pre-saved models, `model_dir` in `train.py`.
 Download them from [torchvision models](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).
-After you have download weights, please rename then aprropiratley under `model_dir` e.g. resnet50 resen101 etc. from This is a requirement of training process.
+After you have download weights, please rename then appropriately under `model_dir` e.g. resnet50 resen101 etc. from This is a requirement of the training process.

 ## TRAINING

 Once you have pre-processed the dataset, then you are ready to train your networks.
-We must have following arguments set correctly:
+We must have the following arguments set correctly:
-- `data_root` is base path upto `esad` dirotory e.g. `\home\gurkirt\`
+- `data_root` is base path upto `esad` directory e.g. `\home\gurkirt\`
-- `save_root` is base path where you want to store the checkpoints, training logs, tensoboard logs etc.
+- `save_root` is a base path where you want to store the checkpoints, training logs, tensorboard logs etc.
-- `model_dir` is path where ResNet backbone model weights are stored
+- `model_dir` is a path where ResNet backbone model weights are stored

 To train run the following command.